 This option is only available on programmable models, allowing programming to be disabled when nP is selected.
 The clock is displayed, but the program schedule, the HOLD and TEMPORARY HOLD functions are disabled.

-Option 25 - Number of Programmable Periods (programmable model only) Selections:
+Option 25 - Number of Programmable Periods (programmable models only)

 2, 4 - Default is 4.